adilmohak/django-lms/README.md

 # Advanced student management and e-learning system
 My portfolio website -> https://ezop.herokuapp.com

 I build this student management and e-learning system using django and Bootstrap for the front-end.
-You can watch the video on YouTube to find out how the video works in real time https://youtu.be/ytP-k95F0ug for the quiz part I refer from this github repo -> https://github.com/tomwalker/django_quiz
+You can watch the video on YouTube to find out how the app works in real time https://youtu.be/ytP-k95F0ug

+for the quiz part I refer from this github repo -> https://github.com/tomwalker/django_quiz

 Quizzs